torvalds/linux/Documentation/networking/plip.rst

 =====================

 Doesn't work over a modem, like SLIP and PPP.
 Limited range, 15 m.
 Can only be used to connect three (?)
-Linux boxes.
+GNU/Linux boxes.
 Doesn't connect to an existing Ethernet.
 Isn't standard (not even de facto standard, like SLIP).